BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 If the individual is not the center of social structures and dynamics, the impossibility of controlled action might give some relief on an individual/personal level.
 It emphasizes that individual human beings are observers of a greater force acting on them and since society is out of control, we are also out of control.
 We can observe society critically from an *ironic distance*, being *carefree* without being *careless* (as individuals) and without being fully subsumed by it, a perspective that may be worth remembering---illuminating neither hope nor fear.
+We can look at us and our fellow human beings as beings thrown into fabric of society.
+By pointing to the limits of the individual we can rediscovering a sense of innocence and grace of the human being.

 One of Luhmann's most influential critics, Jürgen Habermas, famously remarked of Luhmann's work: